theuserge/TheUserge.github.io/deployment.md

 ### 9. OCR_SPACE_API_KEY

-OCR used to read text from the images.
+OCR is used to read text from the images.
 You can also use OCR to read text from the image on Telegram from your Userbot.
-It help you to copy texts from Images.
+It helps you to copy texts from Images.

-So, Let's start getting value of this var
+So, Let's start getting the value of this var

 * Go to [**http://eepurl.com/bOLOcf**](http://eepurl.com/bOLOcf) and Fill your details.